CesiumGS/cesium/Documentation/Contributors/DocumentationGuide/README.md

 ## Building the Doc

 The reference doc is written in JavaScript code comments using [JSDoc3](http://usejsdoc.org/index.html) tags.
-At the command line, build the doc from the root Cesium directory by running:
+At the command line, build the doc from the root Cesium directory by running the following:
 ```
 npm run generateDocumentation
 ```